Home Storage Tips and Tricks

 Before you invest a lot of time deciding where things should go, look through your closet, files and drawers to determine what can be thrown or given away.
 For clothes, it is a good rule of thumb to get rid of items that you have not worn in more than 12 months.
 To evaluate your need check our closet and storage survey.

 A lot of your household financial documents and papers may be available online through the provider company’s website.
-If that is the case, discard old financial statements or bills that you can more easily access electronically.
+If that is the case, discard old financial statements or bills that you can more easily accessible electronically.
 Invest in a paper shredder for these documents to protect your identity and accounts.

 It is very easy to allow cabinets and drawers to become cluttered over time, especially when you have to do a quick cleaning of your home when you have surprise visitors.
 De-clutter those drawers periodically to keep from accumulating outdated flyers, menus, magazines, and newspapers.
 This will open them up so you can store more day-to-day items that you need to quickly reach.